solana-labs/solana/docs/src/validator/get-started/setup-a-validator.md

 Now, use the Solana network to create a vote account.

-As a reminder, all commands mentioned so far **should be done on your personal computer** and **NOT** on a server where you intend to run your validator.
-It is especially important that the following command is done on your _personal computer_:
+As a reminder, all commands mentioned so far **should be done on your trusted computer** and **NOT** on a server where you intend to run your validator.
+It is especially important that the following command is done on a _trusted computer_:

 ```
-solana create-vote-account ./vote-account-keypair.json ./validator-keypair.json ./authorized-withdrawer-keypair.json
+solana create-vote-account -ut \
+    -k ./validator-keypair.json \
+    ./vote-account-keypair.json \
+    ./validator-keypair.json \
+    ./authorized-withdrawer-keypair.json
 ```

+> Note `-ut` tells the cli command that we would like to use the testnet cluster.  `-k`is specifying the keypair for fee paying.
+Both flags are not necessary if you configured the solana cli properly above but they are useful to ensure you're using the intended cluster and keypair.

 ## Save the Withdrawer Keypair Securely

-Make sure your `authorized-withdrawer-keypair` is stored in a safe place, then delete it from your local machine.
+If you chose to create the `authorized-withdrawer-keypair.json` locally (not using a hardware wallet), make sure your `authorized-withdrawer-keypair.json` is stored in a safe place, then delete it from your local machine.

-**IMPORTANT**: If you lose your withdrawer key pair, you will not be able to withdraw tokens from the vote account.
+**IMPORTANT**: If you lose your withdrawer key pair, you will lose control of your vote account.
+You will not be able to withdraw tokens from the vote account or update the withdrawer.
 Make sure to store the `authorized-withdrawer-keypair.json` securely before you move on.

 ## SSH To Your Validator